 If you are anything like me, when studying for exams, you need to take breaks.
 However in recent years, due to the increasing use and prevalence of the internet, on demand media, and with my cell phone by my side, taking a “study break” has come to mean checking Facebook, Twitter, celebrity blogs, Google Chat, and every other distracting website and app you can imagine.

-This is how the study break morphs from a reprieve from studying into an unplanned detour that takes up just as much time (if not more) than the actual studying.
+Thus, a study break morphs from a reprieve into an unplanned detour into internet-land that takes up just as much time (if not more) than the actual studying.
 A five minute break becomes half an hour, and pretty soon, instead of going to sleep by midnight as planned, you get to sleep at 4 AM instead.
 Some study break that was.

 How to Take a Study Break

 “Study break” has turned into a euphemism for procrastinating and distractions.
 That being said, a well-planned out study break does not have to lead to procrastination.
 Let’s get back to what a study break really is and then cover a few tips on how to maximize the effectiveness of these breaks.

 The point of a study break is to get the mind rejuvenated so that you can refocus on the task at hand when it’s time to get back to work.
 A good study break consists of an activity that allows you to take your mind off studying and not use it for a little while.
 This period of disuse can reinvigorate your brain so that you are ready to come back to your work and attack it with renewed energy!

 - Periodically schedule breaks for short amounts of time in between your studying.

 - STICK to your schedule.
 Not a minute more!

 - Remember to EAT.
 Not junk food on which you’ll snack the whole time you study.
 But a take 20 minutes to cook yourself a real meal and sit down and eat it.
 Food for thought, anyone?

 - Take time to exercise!
 Exercising not only works out your body—it will also stimulate your brain, making your study session far more effective.